corp-por/docs/content/Scripting/commands.md

 ---

 ## Commands
-Most of these commands can be found under their respective access level folders under `<core/stones>\scripts\commands\<accesslevel>\main.lua`.
+Most of these commands can be found in their respective access level folders under `<core/stones>\scripts\commands\<accesslevel>\main.lua`.
 For commands affecting an object, leaving off the object id from the command should produce either a targeting cursor or a UI window.

 ### Core commands
 | Name | Description | [Access level](/setup/access) | Format (alias) |